UWrc/UWrc.github.io/blog/2024-06-11-maintenance.md

 ---

 Hello HYAK Community,

 Thanks again for your patience with our monthly scheduled maintenance.
-This month, we were deployed new node resources that were purchases by various UW Researchers from across campus.
-These nodes are a little different, so we wanted to bring your attention to them and provide guidance on their use by the community when they are idle with the checkpoint parition.
+This month, we deployed new node resources that were purchased by various UW Researchers from across campus.
+These nodes are a little different, so we wanted to bring your attention to them and provide guidance on their use when they are idle with the checkpoint partition.

 **G2 Nodes:** A new class of nodes have been deployed on `klone` which we are calling `g2` because they are the second generation of nodes. `g2` CPU nodes feature AMD EPYC 9000-series 'Genoa' processors, and new GPU nodes featuring either NVIDIA L40 or L40S GPUs.
 These nodes will join our community resources that can be used when idle (`ckpt`) under the new partitions:
 * `ckpt-g2` for scheduling jobs on `g2` nodes only.